aeschreiner/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

+This assignment makes use of data from a personal activity monitoring device.
+This device collects data at 5 minute intervals through out the day.
+The data consists of two months of data from an anonymous individual collected during the months of October and November, 2012 and include the number of steps taken in 5 minute intervals each day.

 ## Loading and preprocessing the data

 The activity data is loaded from a CSV-formatted file: 'activity.csv', with the columns: